-The syllabus is based on a core of five areas of study that will be studied by all students and one optional study, from a choice of three.
+The core syllabus is based on five areas of study and one optional study chosen from a choice of three.

 - Food studies and culinary skills